opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 #### sparse-search

-This procedure runs all tasks of this sparse-search workload.
-First it deletes the current index and model.
-Then it indexes the corpus with vector embedding.
-Then it does the force-merging.
-At the end it does the sparse search.
+This test procedure carries out the following steps:
+ - Delete the current index and model
+ - Ingests the data corpus with vector embedding
+ - Runs a force-merge
+ - Performs the sparse search

+The full list of tasks is provided below:
 ### Workload tasks:

 - delete-target-index